hunesh-solaroot/Prootly-Mern/replit.md

 This is a full-stack CRM web application designed for a renewable energy company.
 The application is built with a React.js frontend, Express.js backend, and uses PostgreSQL with Drizzle ORM for data management.
 The system provides comprehensive management capabilities for employees, clients, projects, and team collaboration with a modern, responsive interface featuring a green/yellow gradient theme inspired by renewable energy branding.

+**Recent Migration (August 2025)**: Successfully migrated from Replit Agent to Replit environment with enhanced Google Maps integration for location-based planset uploads.

 ## User Preferences

 Preferred communication style: Simple, everyday language.